A Love Song for My Father

 If you read my last post, A Man’s Home is NOT his Castle, you know my father dominated my mother, beat the crap out of her and terrorized the rest of us for years.
 But that’s not all he was, so I didn’t want to leave you with that impression.
 It did not make my dad powerful or happy to live up to our patriarchal myth of male dominance.
 Taking dominion ruined him and led directly to his death, probably by suicide, at the age of 45.

-As I write about my father’s death, I hear Joe Cocker singing in my audio cortex, “You are so Beautiful, to me.”
+As I write about my father’s death, I hear Joe Cocker singing in my audio cortex, “You are so Beautiful… To me.”

 He visited me about 15 years after he died, at Christmas time, while I was home for the holidays after moving as far away from New England as I could get without leaving the country.
 I was backing out of the driveway to do some last-minute shopping, and was overwhelmed when I reached the curve between the two big pine trees.
 Destroyed.
 Flooded.
 Broken in half by an explosion of love so potent, it hurt.
 I put the car in park and placed my forehead against the steering wheel and sobbed.
 With no other choice, I let resistance go.
 “Daddy?”
-When the sobbing eased, Joe Cocker came over the radio, “You are so beautiful.
+When the sobbing eased, Joe Cocker came over the radio, “You are so beautiful...
 To me.”
 I lifted my head.

 My father’s presence filled the car.
 He surrounded me, holding me and loving me while Joe Cocker sang.
 And love burst from me in response.
 That little Saab was brimming.

 He’d been a tender, wounded man and a terrifying, violent one.
 He did the best he could, and he indulged his baser nature like a dog rolling in something putrid.
 He was at choice and a victim.
-He was at both ends of the spectrum and in the gooey middle.
+He was at both ends of the spectrum and the gooey middle.
 Raised in a culture that uses shame as a weapon to separate the men from the boys, he was thoroughly shamed while insisting he was dominant, alpha, and strong.

 His father, the biological grandfather I never met, was a captain in the Merchant Marines, a great drinker and carouser who had to be shut out of his stepfather’s house when his wife, with a small boy under each arm, sought refuge.
 When my father was old enough to wonder who his father was, his mother told him she had caught the bastard holding a pillow over his face as he lay crying in his crib.
 Now, that’s taking “just you shut up” to a whole new level.